adanielnoel/Obsidian-to-latex/README.md

 # Obsidian to LaTex

 A tool to create academic reports straight from [Obsidian notes](https://obsidian.md).
-The parser translated from Obsidian markdown to LaTex and it only requires some structure in the way you write your notes/essays.
+The parser translates from Obsidian markdown to LaTex and it only requires some structure in the way you write your notes/essays.

 ## Using the parser
 If you prefer an example, checkout the `example/` directory.